A Guide to Common Guitar Effects Pedals and Their Placement

 Octaver:

-• Purpose: Adds signals an octave above or below your input.
+• What it does: Adds signals an octave above or below your playing

 Harmonizer:

-• Purpose: Produces harmonies based on the input note.
+• What it does: Generates harmonies based on your input notes

 Whammy: